HritwikSinghal/Youtube-Thumbnail-Downloader/README.md

 -------------------------------------------------------------------------------

-How The ID thing works,
+How to manully download thumbnail of video.

 Replace "VIDEOID" with your selected video's ID number!